SahilG1997/Hotel-Booking-Data-Analysis/README.md

 7. Most of the customers don’t deposit any amount before
 8. Most demanded room type is A
 9. Most common stay length is less than 4 days and generally people prefer City hotel for short stay, but for long stays, Resort Hotel is preferred.
+10. Agent 9 has the maximum bookings.
-10. TA/TO most common channel for booking hotels
+11. TA/TO most common channel for booking hotels
-11. TA/TO has highest booking cancellation %.
+12. TA/TO has highest booking cancellation %.
-12. Most of the customers book hotels immediately or 1-6 days prior
+13. Most of the customers book hotels immediately or 1-6 days prior